Huizhonglee/UECM3033_assign2/report.md

 ![photo1.tiff](photo1.tiff)

 How many non zero element in $\Sigma$?
+All elements in $\Sigma$ is non zero

 Put here your lower and better resolution pictures.
 Explain how you generate these pictures from `task2.py`.

 What is a sparse matrix?
-A?matrix?in which number of zero entries are much higher than the number of non zero entries is called sparse matrix.
+A matrix in which numbers of zero entries are much higher than the number of non-zero entries is called sparse matrix.
+Sparse matrices are stored using special data structure.
+Sparse matrix has small number of non-zero entries.
+These non-zeros encode connectivity such as Hyperlinks, Social Network and so on.
 -----------------------------------

 <sup>last modified: 11/3/2016</sup>